 I have mentioned it before.
 The weather in Iceland is extreme and very unpredictable.
 During summer you can have snow and during winter you can have a beautiful clear blue sky.
 The Icelandic weather is also very known for its rapid changes.
 Within minutes it can totally turn around.
 No wonder they say you can experience all 4 seasons in one day!

 To be prepared for this, make sure you always have your sunglasses at hand and your rain clothes within reach.
-Don’t drive when you have a bad sight because of heavy rainfall, snow or mist.
+Don’t drive when you have bad sight because of heavy rainfall, snow, or mist.
 Like they say in Iceland: ‘If you don’t like the weather, just wait 5 minutes’.

 Final notes for renting a car in Iceland